-Currently, CIC is no longer accepting application to sponsor parents or grandparents however this application is scheduled to reopen in January of 2015.
+Currently, CIC is no longer accepting applications to sponsor parents or grandparents; however, this application is scheduled to reopen in January of 2015.

 You will notice that Fiancée is not on the list as they are not members of the family class.

-Unfortunately, Canada did away with its Fiancée class sponsorship in June of 2002.
-Unlike the United States of America who still recognize this relationship for the purposes of Immigration.
+Unfortunately, Canada did away with its Fiancée class sponsorship in June of 2002, unlike the United States of America, which still recognize this relationship for the purposes of Immigration.

-In Canada, however, this is no longer the option.
+In Canada, however, this is no longer an option.
 You and your fiancé will need to wait until you have finalized the marriage to submit an application.
-This does not mean you cannot prepare in advance however.
+This does not mean you cannot prepare in advance, however.

-It can be a very time consuming process to obtain all the necessary documentation especially when it comes to such things as replacing civil documents that have been misplaced or obtaining police clearances.
-If you have the intention to sponsor your spouse, you should make sure that you have everything ready to go and you just need to literally attached a marriage certificate and submit.
+It can be a very time-consuming process to obtain all the necessary documentation, especially when it comes to such things as replacing civil documents that have been misplaced or obtaining police clearances.
+If you have the intention to sponsor your spouse, you should make sure that you have everything ready to go, and you just need to literally attach a marriage certificate and submit it.

-These applications have extensive processing times and have a head start will make all the difference in being able to begin your life in Canada
+These applications have extensive processing times, and having a head start will make all the difference in being able to begin your life in Canada